elugens/hello-javascript/docs/browser-related-questions/ui-events/keyboard-keydown-keyup.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The character gets obtained using the event object's key property, whereas the "physical key code" gets obtained using the event object's code property.<br/>For example, the same key Z can be pushed with and without Shift.
+  <div><strong>Interview Response:</strong> The key property (event.key) of the event object allows us to extract the character, while the code property (event.code) of the event object allows us to extract the “physical key code”.<br/>For example, the same key Z can be suppressed with or without Shift.
 This behavior results in two distinct characters: lowercase z and uppercase Z.
     </div><br />

 | **Key** | **event.key** | **event.code** |